iconals/W95-Qemu-8GB-RAM/README.md

 VGA Drivers:
 if the basic display adapter does not fit your needs softgpu is a free driver that can support windows 95b.
-Win98/se is better supported: https://github.com/JHRobotics/softgpu
+Win98/se is better supported:

+https://github.com/JHRobotics/softgpu

 There are various releases for softgpu, some options may need to be disabled for win95.
-Make sure to select Qemu.
+Make sure to select Qemu if available when installing.

-Vaanilla qemu does work with these drivers, the author provides a fork of qemu-3dfx to provide more features.
+Qemu from https://qemu.org does work with these drivers, the author provides a fork of qemu-3dfx to provide more features.
 Softgpu does support pc/q35 machines using qemu to run win9x OS with either tcg or KVM/TCG.